 It’s been 500 years since Martin Luther disrupted Christianity when he nailed his 95 Theses to the door of the Castle Church in Wittenberg.
 80 years before that Gutenberg disrupted human knowledge with his printing press.
 Centuries later, three men in Philadelphia sat down to disrupt the governing of man with the most important document the world has seen since scripture.

 When they sat down to write the Declaration, not a single world power was governed democratically.
-Today, every major world power that existed then, is.
+Today, nearly every major world power that existed then, is.

 It’s never permanent though.
-240 years later, the American people are ripe for it again.
+240 years later, the American people are ripe for disruption again.
 We’re woefully ill-equipped for the future.
 Or even the present.
 And there’s a market for world domination.
 So it’s fair to expect that it happens soon.

 Our K-12 education system prepares us to do nothing professionally.
 A college degree doesn’t bring us a career, only a mountain of debt and a chance to try out for one and fail and change careers four times before we’re 30.
 That used to be half as much.
 We are alone and segregated.
 We spend a third less time socializing with our neighbors then we did 30 years ago.
 We’re segregated by income, race and age more than we ever have been before, by choice.
 Our children stay in our homes more.
 17-year olds get their driver’s license half as frequently as they did thirty years ago.